Flap Surgery: The Basics

 • Methods to prevent skin breakdown

-• The flap surgery is often for the treatment of a deep pressure wound, so education is needed on impaired skin integrity due to friction.
+• Flap surgery is often used to treat a deep pressure wound, so education is needed on impaired skin integrity due to friction.

-• Avoidance of raising the head of bed often, causing weight to be applied to sacrum.
+• Avoid raising the head of the bed often, causing weight to be applied to the sacrum.

 • Importance of turning, mobility, and ambulation